-- The third wall (3) is treated the same way, and the fourth wall (4) is coped at both ends.
+- The third wall is treated the same way as wall 2.
+The fourth wall is coped at both ends.

 - Cut a scrap of lumber to the correct dimension and draw layout lines on the wall and ceiling.

 - When you install the moulding, align it with the layout lines.